NREL/torc/docs/installation.rst

 6. Install the pre-built Python client into the virutal environment.
 Location is TBD.

-.. todo:: Figure out where to store the python client.
+.. todo:: Figure out where to store the python client where users can access it.
+New repo?

 .. code-block:: console